Afang Soup

 Afang Soup Ingredients

-Goat Meat: Goat meat adds a bold, slightly stronger flavor.
+- Goat Meat: Goat meat adds a bold, slightly stronger flavor.
 It gives the soup a traditional Nigerian taste.
-The texture stays firm and satisfying after cooking
+The texture stays firm and satisfying after cooking.
+If you love slow-cooked goat meat in a rich, spiced sauce, my curry goat recipe is something you need to have.

-Periwinkle (With or Shelled): Periwinkle adds a unique seafood flavor.
+- Periwinkle (With or Shelled): Periwinkle adds a unique seafood flavor.
 It gives the soup a coastal Nigerian touch.
 It also adds variety in texture.
+If you are a fan of seafood in your soups and stews, my grilled prawns and shrimps recipe is another seafood dish.
+It delivers incredible flavor with very little effort.

 Each ingredient plays a specific role.
 Meat builds the base.
 Seafood adds depth.
 Spices enhance flavor.
 Afang leaves complete the dish with a distinct texture and taste.